 Contact the Law Office of Gabriel & Gabriel

 Criminal penalties for human trafficking depend upon the details of the case.
 Offenders may face decades in a state prison or even a life sentence for human trafficking offenses involving children.
 Federal penalties are possible and common in human trafficking cases as traffickers often take their victims across state or international borders.
 If you have been accused of human trafficking or are a suspect in a human trafficking investigation, you need to protect yourself with quality legal counsel.

 Attorney Brian P. Gabriel has defended people facing serious felony offenses for more than 30 years in Palm Beach and surrounding counties.
 He holds an esteemed reputation among judges, prosecutors, law enforcement officers, and others in the legal sphere.
 His dedication to felony cases is unmatched and he will do everything in his power to uncover evidence that can help your case and/or cast doubt on the State’s case against you.
 As one of the National Trial Lawyers’ Top 100 Lawyers, you can count on him to produce a powerful case.
 Do not hesitate to seek quality legal counsel the moment you suspect you are under investigation.
-Contact Brian Gabriel by calling(561) 622-5575 or complete our contact form for a free consultation.
+Contact Brian Gabriel by calling(561) 622-5575 or complete a contact form for a free consultation.